alimosavifard/Civitas/README.md

 ## Overview

-CivitasAI is an open-source artificial intelligence framework designed to assist in governance, policy simulation, and optimization of public services.
+Civitas is an open-source artificial intelligence framework designed to assist in governance, policy simulation, and optimization of public services.
-Beyond traditional governance tools, CivitasAI envisions building a comprehensive **virtual yet real society** — a dynamic digital ecosystem that mirrors and interacts with all dimensions of citizens’ lives, including social, economic, cultural, and administrative aspects.
+Beyond traditional governance tools, Civitas envisions building a comprehensive **virtual yet real society** — a dynamic digital ecosystem that mirrors and interacts with all dimensions of citizens’ lives, including social, economic, cultural, and administrative aspects.

 This ambitious vision aims to:
 - Integrate diverse data sources to create a living digital community